 General Information About Tumblr

-Tumblr was created in 2007 by David Karp.
+Tumblr was created as a free blog platform in 2007 by David Karp.
 Sometimes Tumblr is referred to as micro-blogging, which is what Instagram, Facebook, and Twitter are.
 But, Tumblr is more middle of the road between Twitter and WordPress.
 It’s multi-media and a little different than most other forms of blogging sites out there.

 In an interview with TechCrunch, David Karp describes the reason he created Tumblr.
 “All blogs took the same form...
 I wanted something much more free-form, much less verbose.”